benadam11/personal-site/src/pages/thoughts/my-experience-at-amazon.md

 I have also really enjoyed the opportunity to get more hands on experience with AWS.
 That 10% has been fun (contributing to a Vue.js app that generates marketing graphics - migrating from EventBus to Vuex, adding routing etc).
 I have helped migrate the app from an EC2 instance to S3 + Cloudfront (using Lambda Edge for authentication).
 I also got to do a deep dive on permissions and learned a lot about Cognito (user & identity pools) and IAM roles (while integrating with an external OAuth provider).
 I wish that I could have gotten more hands on experience with Dynamo DB.
 There is a perfect project for using it and it would be fun to work on data modeling and building an API to power our front end app (but also extend its a capabilities to be able to generate graphics with a service).
 Unfortunately this work probably falls in the high impact low priority category and wont be executed while I am on the team.

 I don’t regret my decision to come work at Amazon.
 I have learned a lot in a really short amount of time, but I also realize that this is not a place for me long term and I am at peace with that.
-On to the next one (and in the meantime finish well).
+On to the next one.